 Tsuru derived from his name, Tsuruhiko.

-It was a historically famous family which produced an ancestor whose poem was selected as one of the best 100 Japanese poem compiled into a classical Japanese anthology of “Ogura Hyakunin-isshu” in the 13th century.
+It was a historically famous family which produced an ancestor whose poem was selected as one of the best 100 Japanese poem which was compiled into a classical Japanese anthology of “Ogura Hyakunin-isshu” in the 13th century.

-The descendant told Kiuchi about the poem.
+He told Kiuchi about the poem.

 In Japanese, the characters Tsuru mean “vines (plant)” or “cranes (bird).”

 However, the content of the poem is quite irrelevant to vines and cranes.

 Furthermore, the characters Tsuru are an extra phrase and thus they disturb the rhythm of the poem.